Child and Family Programs

 Children are referred to this program through Toronto’s Centralized Access to Residential Services (CARS).

 Child and Family Clinicians provide counselling services tailored to each family’s needs.
-Services may include: family therapy; parent counselling; parent-child interventions; parental guidance and support; specialized group programs; in-home counselling support; liaison with schools; and service coordination.
-We work with parents to identify and build on strengths, and create individualized plans to address specific concerns such as the child’s needs, family issues, effective coping strategies and parenting styles.
+Services may include: family therapy, parent counselling, parent-child interventions, parental guidance and support, specialized group programs, in-home counselling support, liaison with schools and service coordination.

 Children are referred to this program through CDI’s Early Intervention Intake Services; priority is given to children under the age of three.
-Children ages 6-11 involved with other CDI services may also be referred to the program.
+Children ages 6to 11 involved with other CDI services may also be referred to the program.